spencermeyer/Ruby_Webscraping/dig_oc_build_log.md

 To Do
 -----
-* Optimise as per the conclusion in the guide.
-* rake task to clear out old visits

 * use resqueue to kill runs where there are no data for. (get it working, at the moment the job just sits in resque)

 * Now succeeded but cannot get capistrano to start up a resque worker.
 Started manually - how long will it stay up?

 * make emails